The Arizona Game and Fish Commission approved new bag limits for dove season.

 Dove Late Season

-Bag limit: 10 birds per day Early season: mourning and white-winged dove
+NEW!
+Bag limit: 15 birds per day Early season: 15 mourning, only 10 may be white-winged dove

 All day statewide: one-half hour before sunrise until sunset, all seasons and hunts